-If you have never done a balance transfer before.
+You may have never done a balance transfer before.
 In this case, then you are likely to have questions relating to how to do a balance transfer.

-Here at Balance Transfer Expert, we aim to explain all aspects of the balance transfer process as simply as we can, so here is our guide on how to do a balance transfer.
+Here at Balance Transfer Expert, we aim to explain all aspects of the balance transfer process as simply as we can.
+As a result, the following, is our explanation of how to do a balance transfer, in the UK.

-The most common type of balance transfer is when a customer make a balance transfer from a credit card with a high rate of interest such as 18.9% APR, to a new credit card offering an introductory rate on balance transfer such as 0% for 30 months.
+The most common type of balance transfer is when a customer make a balance transfer from a credit card with a high rate of interest.
+The balance transfer is often made to a new card with a 0% introductory offer on transfers.

 How To Do A Balance Transfer – Step 1

 Before you can make a balance transfer you need to have another credit card available to you.
-If you do not already have another credit card with a balance transfer offer, you will need to find a new credit card offering a balance transfer deal.
+Does your other card does have a current balance transfer offer?
+If not, then you will need to find a new card which does have a balance transfer deal.

-It is very important that you only apply for the right credit card because the credit card companies do not allow balance transfers between credit cards that are both issued by the same company.
-Discovering who the actual credit card company behind each and every different credit card can often be quite tricky.
+It is very important that you only apply for the right credit card.
+This is because the UK card companies do not allow balance transfers between credit cards, that are both issued by the same company.
+Discovering who the actual credit card company behind each and every different credit card, can often be quite tricky.

 How To Do A Balance Transfer – Step 2

 Many balance transfers are requested during the application process for a new credit card.
-Once you have found a credit card from a different card issuer, as described above, that meets your needs in terms of the promotional offers and the application criteria, you can apply online.
+So as described above, choose a credit card from a different card issuer.
+If this new card meets your needs in terms of the promotional offers, and the application criteria, then you can apply online.

 As part of the application process, you will be asked if you would like to make a balance transfer.
-You will asked to provide details about the credit card from which you wish to transfer the balance.
+You will be asked to provide details about the credit card, from which you wish to transfer the balance.

-You will need to provide the 16 digit credit card number and the amount you wish to transfer, such as a £2000 balance transfer or a £6000 balance transfer for example.
-Some credit card companies will also ask for the cardholder’s name or the name of the credit card issuer.
+You will need to provide the 16 digit credit card number and the amount you wish to balance transfer.
+This could be a £2000 balance transfer amount, or a £6000 balance transfer, for example.
+Some credit card companies will also ask for the cardholder’s name, or the name of your existing credit card issuer.

-Many credit card companies can now provide an instant decision on your acceptance for the new card.
-If you are accepted for the new card then the balance transfer process will start immediately, subject to your credit limit and the amount you have asked to transfer.
+Many card companies can now provide an instant decision on your acceptance for the new credit card.
+If you are accepted for the new card, then the balance transfer process will start immediately.
+This is subject to your credit limit, and the amount you have asked to transfer.

 The new credit card company will then make a transfer of funds to your current credit card account.
-This will reduce the balance on your old credit card account and leave you with an outstanding balance on your new credit card account will now show the value of the transferred amount.
+This will reduce the balance on your old credit card account.
+Your new credit card account will now show the value of the transferred amount.
 Your new card account will also show any balance transfer fee due.

 If you do not make the balance transfer request during the application process you can still request a balance transfer at a later date.
 You can do this online, or over the telephone by providing the same information as described above.
-However be aware that may 0% balance transfer deals only apply to balance transfers made within the first 30 to 60 days.
+However, be aware that may 0% balance transfer deals only apply to transfers made within the first 60 days.

-A balance transfer can take up to 10 working days to clear, although most balance transfers are now completed within a couple of days.
+A balance transfer can take up to 10 working days to clear.
+However, most UK balance transfers are now completed within a couple of days.

-That completes this how to do a balance transfer guide, but more information can be found in our balance transfer questions and answers.
+That completes our explanation of how to do a balance transfer guide.
+More information can be found in our balance transfer questions and answers section.